jappeace/jappeaceApplication/content/mtl.md

                                       AST VariableName -> Variables -> m (AST Int)

 ```
-The possible fix in this case is correct,
+The possible fix read in the type error is correct,
-but we sort off have to know what a context is,
+but we have to know what a context is,
 and a type signature to decipher that error message[^why-dont-they].
 The compiler is saying in incomprohensible error speak that you need to
 add a constraint `MonadIO m` like so: